 Finally, I must admit that we are on the steep part of the learning curve when it comes to mushrooms.
 Using the guides we have available a frustrating number remain unidentified.
 Perhaps that is a good thing in the world of mushrooms because if you wrongly identify a mushroom it could be hazardous to your health!

 Thanks for stopping by.

-Category: Central Ohio Nature, Central Ohio Parks, Clear Creek Metro Park, Fungi, hiking in central ohio, Nature Photography, Ohio Nature, Wildflowers Tagged: Bolete, Canon 80D Tamrom 18-400mm, Chanterelles, Destroying Angle, Fall Phlox, Orange Mycena, Panasonic FZ200, Pinesap, Ring-necked Snake, Russula, Shaggy-stalked Bolete, Turkey Tail, Two-colored Bolete, White Chanterelle, White Phlox, Yellow Tuning Fork
+Category: Central Ohio Nature, Central Ohio Parks, Clear Creek Metro Park, Fungi, Hiking in Ohio, Nature Photography, Ohio Nature, Wildflowers Tagged: Bolete, Canon 80D Tamrom 18-400mm, Chanterelles, Destroying Angle, Fall Phlox, Golden-gilled Gerronema, Orange Mycena, Panasonic FZ200, Pinesap, Ring-necked Snake, Russula, Shaggy-stalked Bolete, Turkey Tail, Two-colored Bolete, White Phlox, Yellow Tuning Fork

 A look at life in the borders